The PODD Method

 Other Treatment Methods

-An advanced low back pain treatment, beginning around 2010 and has been in use in more than 54 countries worldwide, primarily Europe.
-This treatment is suitable for a wide range of low back pain conditions and symptoms.
+An advanced low back pain treatment method that started around 2010 and has been introduced in more than 54 countries around the world, mainly in Europe.
+This is a treatment method that treats a wide range of back pain diseases and symptoms.

 This is a minimally invasive treatment for disc herniation that combines the benefits of both laser therapy (PLDD) and ozone therapy (PODD).